Motor racing-Leclerc puts Ferrari on pole at Australian Grand Prix | Sports-Games

 Leclerc said he managed to "put everything together" in the third and final phase of qualifying.
 "The car is nice to drive ...
 We were again quite surprised by our pace in qualifying," said the Monegasque.

 "We are again very close with Red Bull.
 So it's going to be close racing tomorrow."
-The Ferrari driver was, however, summoned by the stewards for "driving unnecessarily slowly" on an in-lap.
+The Ferrari driver was summoned by the stewards for "driving unnecessarily slowly" on an in-lap but no action was taken.
+Leclerc and the team explained that the lap was meant to be a cool-down lap and not an in-lap before they changed their mind.

 Verstappen said he was having a "terrible" weekend, struggling with balance.
 "I didn't feel good in the car the whole weekend so far...
 Of course second is still a good result," he added.

 "As a team, we want more."
-Perez's grid position is in some doubt, having been summoned by stewards for allegedly failing to slow down when a yellow flag came out.
+Perez's grid position was in some doubt after he was summoned for allegedly failing to slow down when a yellow flag came out, but the stewards reviewed the evidence and concluded that he was in the clear.

-Seven-time world champion Lewis Hamilton, whose run of six consecutive poles at Albert Park was broken, will start fifth ahead of sixth-placed teammate George Russell in an encouraging session for Mercedes, who have struggled this season with a bouncy car.
-However, they may end up battling McLaren to be the "best of the rest" after Ferrari and Red Bull.
+HAMILTON FIFTH Seven-times world champion Lewis Hamilton, whose run of six consecutive poles at Albert Park was broken, will start fifth ahead of sixth-placed teammate George Russell in an encouraging session for Mercedes, who have struggled this season with a bouncy car.

-McLaren's home hero Daniel Ricciardo will start seventh on the grid ahead of Alpine's eighth-placed Esteban Ocon.
-It was a tough afternoon for many of the drivers, with two red flags from big crashes and the sun low in the sky, impairing vision in the second phase of qualifying.

-Adding to complications, race officials decided to remove one of the track's four DRS zones, which encourage over-taking, due to safety reasons after reviewing Friday's practice.
-Twice world champion Fernando Alonso crashed out at the start of the final phase of qualifying, thudding his Alpine car into the wall at turn 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)